Corsicans: Genetics

 Genetic research has revealed that the Corsican samples presented affinities with people from the French region of Provence and the Italians from Tuscany, Liguria, Campania, Sicily and Latium.
-Various studies of Y-DNA haplogroups frequencies support close genetic affinities between north-western Corsicans and continental Europeans, whereas eastern and southern Corsicans share genetic similarities with western Mediterranean populations.
+Several studies on Y-chromosome haplogroup frequencies support close genetic affinities between Northwestern Corsicans and continental Europeans, while Eastern and Southern Corsicans share genetic similarities with Western Mediterranean populations.

 In 2019, analysis of the genome of the Corsican population also reveals a close genetic affinity with the populations of northern and central Italy, while sharing with the Sardinians a notable proportion of ancestry, demographic processes and similar isolations.
 The analysis revealed that the Corsican population shares several genomic characteristics with Sardinia and north-central Italy, creating a unique blend of genomic ancestry.
 Overall, the Corsican samples have been found to be genetically closer to the Northern and Central Italian populations than to the neighboring Sardinians.
 The same study estimate that the genome of the modern Corsicans derive from Anatolia Neolithic: 33%, Europe Middle Neolithic/Chalcolithic: 34%, Steppe EMBA: 19% and Iran Neolithic: 14%.